Ryan-Holben/Ryan-Holben.github.io/_posts/2016-09-01-glassdoor-omnibox.md

 <center><img src="/assets/img/glassdoor-search/glassdoor1.png"></center>

-And there we go!
+That's all there is to it!
 Try it out.
 Here I typed `glassdoor.com` followed by a `tab`, and then typed `Facebook`.

 <center><img src="/assets/img/glassdoor-search/glassdoor2.png"></center>